scruffyte/profusion-mail/README.md

 1. If you have valid certificates, copy them into the 'certs' directory.
 They should be named 'cert.pem' and 'key.pem'.
 If you do not provide a certificates, a self signed one will be generated.
 2. Edit '.env' to your liking.
 3. chmod +x start.sh
 3. Run 'start.sh -d'.
 This will generate certificates if necessary, build and run the setup.
-If you want to stdout of the containers, omit '-d'.
+If you would like stdout of the containers, omit '-d'.